-Students enrolled in the Advanced Certificate track in SOHP may also pursue a Master's degree in the College of Nursing with a concentration in Nurse-Midwifery.
-The degree is awarded upon successful completion of the Advanced Certificate plus a minimum of an additional 20 credits, which comprise the Nursing Master's component.
+Students enrolled in the Advanced Certificate track in SOHP who, do not have a related graduate degree, must pursue a master's degree in the College of Nursing with a concentration in Nurse-Midwifery.
+This is referred to as the joint or collaborative program.
+The degree is awarded upon successful completion of the Advanced Certificate plus a minimum of an additional credits, which comprise the Nursing Master's component.
 The Advanced Certificate is awarded by SOHP and the College of Nursing (CON) awards the graduate degree.